Dybreak0/WPTemplate/wp-content/themes/template/README.md

 </details>

-## <a name='Installing'></a> :rocket: Installing WordPress Template

-To install WordPress template in your local machine, follow the steps below.
+### → `STEP #1` — Download WPTemplate folder

-1. Go to www folder in laragon and bash the code below:
+In the terminal go to the root folder of your laragon  "src/laragon/www" and bash the code below:
 **Windows**:
 ```sh
  git clone https://github.com/Dybreak0/WPTemplate.git
 ```
 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

+_It'll take a couple of minutes to install._

+### → `STEP #3` — WordPress Installation
+To install WordPress template in your local machine, follow the steps below.
-2. Open Laragon and Run the server.
+1. Open Laragon and Run the server.
-3. Create a database for wordpress installation.
+2. Create a database for wordpress installation.
 3. Go to url and write "WPTemplate.test"

-3. Wordpress installation will pop-up, follow the steps.
+4. Wordpress installation will pop-up, follow the steps.

+Once the installation is successful, proceed to next step.

-## <a name='Usage'></a>:computer: Usage of WordPress template
+### → `STEP #4` — Usage of WordPress template

 To begin the development, follow this steps listed below: